aliceportes/Case-Study-How-does-a-bike-share-navigate-speedy-success/Cyclistic_Case_Study_Capstone.md

 top three strategic recommendations to enhance Cyclistic’s operations and marketing efforts:

-- 1: **Leverage seasonal peaks to target casual riders** - Launch seasonal promotions and campaigns during late spring and summer to convert casual riders into members.
+1. **Leverage seasonal peaks to target casual riders:**
+Launch seasonal promotions and campaigns during late spring and summer to convert casual riders into members.

+2. **Develop weekend strategies:**
-- 2: **Develop weekend strategies** - Introduce partnerships with tourist attractions to appeal to casual riders and access to coupons at restaurants and events to enhance their experience.
+Introduce partnerships with tourist attractions and offer coupons at restaurants and events to enhance their experience.

-- 3: **Optimize and enhance services around key hub stations** - Attract casual riders by transforming their favorite stations into marketing hotspots, add eye-catching materials, easy sign-up QR codes, and irresistible first-ride rewards.
+3. **Optimize and enhance services around key hub stations:**
+Transform favorite stations into marketing hotspots with eye-catching materials, easy sign-up QR codes, and attractive first-ride rewards.

 ---